Collabspace Analytics Dashboard now in Private Preview for Comprehensive Content Visibility

 ... and more.

-This article provides an overview on how analytics features work, and how using an intelligent solution, like Collabspace, gives administrators a visualization of their entire organization's content from a centralized dashboard.
+This article explains how analytics features work, and how using an intelligent solution, like Collabspace, gives administrators a visualization of their entire organization's content from a centralized dashboard (or see our article about records analytics).

 How Do Data Analytics Features Work?